hnkr/CMake/import_and_use_library/README.md

 - Run:
     - ./import_and_use_lib

-    Note:Copy the generated libmylib.a from the build folder of the 1st example(after bıilt) into lib folder.
+    Note:Copy the generated libmylib.a from the build folder of the 1st example(after built) into lib folder.

 ## Working Principle
 When it starts running,